agilestacks/applications/app-templates/argo-workflows/README.md

 # Workflow Application Template
-Workflow applications allow to create data processing pipelines for execution of distributed simulation, training and inferencing jobs in containers.
-This workflow applications template has been optimized for data preparation and simulation tasks.
-The example workflow step performs video transcoding for video files copied to input storage bucket and writes transcoded vide to the output storage bucket.
+Workflow applications are useful for any multi-stage computational pipeline.
+They simplify the task of performing complex staging or data ETL to run dependent chains of jobs, such as simulations or machine learning.
+The example workflow step performs video transcoding for video files copied to input storage bucket and writes transcoded video to the output storage bucket.
+This demonstrates integration between Argo and Minio.

+Workflow Applications also automate the dev/test/deploy cycle by automatically registering with your source control system to initiate build jobs when commits occur under the specified conditions.

-# Components
+# Major Components
 - Git repository in order to store Docker files that define workflow steps
 - Argo workflow specs
-- Container registry where to push containers to be executed by the workflow
+- Container registry for resulting containers.
-- Object storage and event processing to automatically schedule execution of workflow steps
+- Event-Monitoring integrated with Object storage

 ## Usage Scenario
 1. Create a Git repository